nuxt/website-v2/content/en/blog/introducing-smart-prefetching.md

 ---
 title: Introducing Smart Prefeching
-description: "Starting from Nuxt v2.4.0, Nuxt.js will automagically prefetch the code-splitted pages linked with a nuxt-link when visible in the viewport by default."
+description: 'Starting from Nuxt v2.4.0, Nuxt.js will automagically prefetch the code-splitted pages linked with a nuxt-link when visible in the viewport by default.'
 imgUrl: blog/introducing-smart-prefetching/main.png
 date: 2019-01-28
 authors: